ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 #### Example - storing deletion info in additional document

-* When you delete a document you can store a deletion marker document that will prevent from propagating the deletion by ETL.
+* When you delete a document you can store a deletion marker document that will prevent propagating the deletion by ETL.
 In the below example if `LocalOnlyDeletions/{docId}` exists then we skip this deletion during ETL.
 You can add `@expires` tag to the metadata when storing the marker document, so it would be automatically cleanup after a certain time by [the expiration extension](../../../server/extensions/expiration).